thegetty/quire-docs/content/caa.md

 Thursday & Friday <br/>
 1:30 - 2:00 PM

-If you aren't able to attend one of our live demos, you can also find a time to discuss how Quire can meet your unique needs, schedule a one-on-one demo, or pick a time to swing by and say hello.
+If you cannot attend one of our live demos, schedule a one-on-one meeting at our booth instead.
+We're available to discuss how Quire can meet your unique needs, host a private demo, or just say hello.

 <div class="action-button">